Frequently Asked Questions

 Should I yadm add encrypted files to repository?

 No, you should not.
-Files you want encrypted should be added to the file .config/yadm/files.gpg using the yadm encrypt command.
-Then .config/yadm/files.gpg should be added to the yadm repository.
-This way, only an encrypted collection of those files are put into the repository.
-After cloning or updating your repository, you can use yadm decrypt to extract those files from .config/yadm/files.gpg.
+Instead, add the names (or wildcard patterns) of the files you want encrypted to ~/.config/yadm/encrypt.
+Then, use the yadm encrypt command to encrypt the matched files which then adds them to ~/.local/share/yadm/archive.
+Then, use yadm add ~/.local/share/yadm/archive to add this file to the yadm repository.
+This way, only encrypted versions of those files will be in the repository.
+After cloning or updating your repository, you can use yadm decrypt to extract the encrypted files from ~/.local/share/yadm/archive into your working copy.
 See the encryption help for more details.

 I modified an encrypted file, but yadm doesn’t show any modifications.
 Why?

-If you changed files which are matched by .config/yadm/encrypt, you must re-run yadm encrypt to generate a new version of .config/yadm/files.gpg.
-Then .config/yadm/files.gpg can be added to a new commit.
+If you changed files which are matched by ~/.config/yadm/encrypt, you must re-run yadm encrypt to generate a new version of ~/.local/share/yadm/archive.
+Then ~/.local/share/yadm/archive can be added to a new commit.

 Why do I get the error Inappropriate ioctl for device when encrypting.